 tuition values.
 Remember that old saying, “You get what you pay for”?
 Let’s look at what that means when it comes to

-language learning programs and how it makes Optimus Language School your best choice.
+language learning programs and how it makes American English Language School your best choice.

 There are essentially three different tiers that programs can be sorted into: high-end, mid-level, and low-end.

 With high-end programs (such as Kaplan, EF, or ELS Language Centers), you are paying a high price because of the brand

 name recognition.
 To some people, having others recognize the school they studied at is just as important as the quality of

 education they received.
 At schools like these, you can expect to pay an average of around $1,500-$2,000 a month and have

 approximately 12-15 students in class.